10 Surprising Facts About Cholesterol

 Experts recommend that you keep your total cholesterol under 200 mg/dL, which is about the average for adults.
 However, below a certain level—generally 160 mg/dL—low cholesterol is associated with health risks, including cancer.
 Do the health problems cause low cholesterol, or vice versa?
 Are they even unrelated?
 It’s not clear.

 Research shows that some pregnant women with low total cholesterol are more likely to give birth prematurely.
-Low total cholesterol and LDL levels have even been linked to anxiety and depression.
+Low total cholesterol and LDL levels have even been linked to

 Our cholesterol is dropping